Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 Note: SCHC Message is any datagram sent by SCHC C/D or F/R layers.

-A fragmented datagram with application payload transferred from device to Network Gateway, is called uplink fragmented datagram.
+A fragmented datagram with application payload transferred from device to Network Gateway, is called an uplink fragmented datagram.
 It uses an FPort for data uplink and its associated SCHC control downlinks, named FPortUp in this document.
 The other way, a fragmented datagram with application payload transferred from Network Gateway to device, is called downlink fragmented datagram.
 It uses another